TrailerVote/slate/source/index.html.md

 # Introduction

-The TrailerVote SDK for iOS is a proprietary software library that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema, and/or rate trailers when watched on the phone.
+The TrailerVote is a proprietary software library that enables movie-ticketing apps to increases user engagement and customer understanding by encouraging moviegoers to rate trailers as they are played on the big screen of the cinema, and/or rate trailers when watched on the phone.
 Users are later sent push notification reminders to buy tickets via the app when the movie opens in theatres.

 Features include: